raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 same, or higher than the keepalive interval, though in most cases the inactivity timeout is expected to be shorter than the keepalive interval.

-Only when the client has a very long-lived low-traffic state does the keepalive interval come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state and to assure client and server that they still have connectivity to each other.
+Only when the client has a very long-lived low-traffic operation does the keepalive interval come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state and to assure client and server that they still have connectivity to each other.